Alex Bregman Preview, Player Props: Astros vs. Padres

-Alex Bregman -- with a slugging percentage of .581 in his past 10 games, including one home run -- will be in action for the Houston Astros versus the San Diego Padres, with Blake Snell on the hill, on September 8 at 8:10 PM ET.
+On Saturday, Alex Bregman (.535 slugging percentage in past 10 games, including one home run) and the Houston Astros face the San Diego Padres, whose starting pitcher will be Seth Lugo.
+First pitch is at 7:10 PM ET.

-He had two hits (going 2-for-5 with a double) in his last game against the Rangers.

 Alex Bregman Game Info & Props vs. the Padres